alankan886/SuperMemo2/README.md

 <a name="features">

 ## Features
-:mega: Calculates the next review date of the task following the SuperMemo-2/SM-2 algorithm.
+📣 &nbsp;Calculates the next review date of the task following the SuperMemo-2/SM-2 algorithm.
-<br/> :mega: The first_review method to create a new instance at ease without having to know the initial values.
+<br/> 📣 &nbsp;The first_review method to create a new instance at ease without having to know the initial values.
-<br/> :mega: The modify method to modify existing instance values that recalculates the new values.
+<br/> 📣 &nbsp;The modify method to modify existing instance values that recalculates the new values.
-<br/> :mega: The json and dict methods to export the instance values and to help calculate the next review date.
+<br/> 📣 &nbsp;The json and dict methods to export the instance values and to help calculate the next review date.

 <a name="potential">